 By James A. Frank

 In 2019, Pebble Beach Golf Links will celebrate its 100th birthday and host its sixth U.S. Open.
 To commemorate these milestones, each issue of LINKS Magazine and LINKSdigital between now and then will tell the unique story that is Pebble Beach.
-This is the fifth article in the series, but here are the first, second, third, and fourth.
+Those articles will also be shared here on our website.

 Along with its luxurious hotels and iconic golf courses, the Pebble Beach Company stewards another property, one of America’s most magnificent landmarks, 17-Mile Drive, that loops through the community that is Pebble Beach.